angular/angular/aio/content/guide/app-shell.md

 You can do this with the following CLI command:
 <code-example language="bash">
-ng new my-app --routing
+ng new my-application --routing
 </code-example>

 For an existing application, you have to manually add the `RouterModule` and defining a `<router-outlet>` within your application.

-## Step 2: Create the app shell
+## Step 2: Create the application shell

-Use the CLI to automatically create the app shell.
+Use the CLI to automatically create the application shell.

 <code-example language="bash">
 ng generate app-shell